research-iceberg/research-iceberg.github.io/README.md

 Please read the [contributions page](CONTRIBUTE.MD) to learn how to submit your contribution.

+There is also a [post about the philosophy and creation of Iceberg online](https://climateextremes.org.au/learning-from-your-their-mistakes/).

 Looking forward to much incovered science,
 <br>
 Martin Jucker, Editor in Chief